After you create a PowerMetric, the discovery process begins! If you haven't created a PowerMetric yet, go here to learn how.

 - Aggregation - Choose how you want the PowerMetric's value to be aggregated over time.
 Available aggregation methods depend on the type of data in your PowerMetric.
 The selected default aggregation is based on the choice you made when creating your PowerMetric.

 - Show as cumulative - Select this option if you want to view your PowerMetric data as a cumulative sequence.
 Viewing your PowerMetric data from this perspective illustrates growth over a time period.
-Note that this option is only available for line charts and only when the aggregation type is either Sum or Count.

 - Segment by - Choose the dimension(s) by which you want to segment your data.
 Breaking down your data enables you to see your business performance from different perspectives.
 For example, you might choose to segment your sales data based on region, sales rep, or product type.